mesosphere/dcos-docs-site/pages/services/storage/1.0.0/troubleshooting/index.md

 `beta-hdfs` data service, and `data-service-volume-2` is used by the `beta-elastic` data service.

-# My volume is `ONLINE` but my service does not run
+# My volume is 'ONLINE' but my service does not run

 There are a couple possibilities if a service using the volume is not running: